gpttabrez/frentis-privacy-policy/index.md

 Order notes (if any)

-This data is collected and stored, and is optional for users in some cases.
+This data is collected and stored, and is optional in some cases.

 Purpose: